 - 1 teaspoon ground black pepper

-- The night before you plan to cook the roast, rub the salt evenly over the meat.
+The night before you plan to cook the roast, rub 1 1/2 teaspoons of salt evenly over the meat.
 Wrap tightly with plastic wrap and refrigerate.
 Or at least do this step 6 hours ahead of cooking.

-- Rub the roast all over with the teaspoon of oil.
+Rub the roast all over with 1 tablespoon of olive oil.